Big Duck Ranch

-Big Duck Ranch, also known as the Maurer Duck Farm, is a historic ranch located in Flanders, in Suffolk County, on Long Island, in New York, United States.
+Big Duck Ranch, also known as the Maurer Duck Farm, is a ranch located in Flanders, in Suffolk County, on Long Island, in New York, United States.

 Description

 It operated as a duck ranch and retail store that sold duck products from 1936 to 1984.
-The principal building on the site is the separately listed Big Duck.

 It was added to the National Register of Historic Places and the New York State Register of Historic Places in 2008, as part of plans to build a heritage park, picnic area, museum, and rest stop.
 The Big Duck Ranch hosts various events, such as historic car shows, and is open year-round.
+The duck itself is not open to the public year-round.